 “Various scholars have theorized Gothic embodiment and physical difference in Gothic works, such as Judith Halberstam’s Skin Shows: Gothic Horror and the Technology of Monsters (1995) Recently, the collection Demons of the Body and Mind: Essays on Disability in Gothic Literature (2010), edited by Ruth Bienstock Anolik, fruitfully employs the framework of disability studies to study monstrosity in the Gothic.
 The collected essays focus on the ways in which Gothic texts respond to “˜human beings who are figured as inhuman because they do not align with the physical or mental standards of their society’.

-The beautiful Joan Crawford, all of eighteen, and Lon Chaney Sr in Tod Browning’s striking, disturbing The Unknown, 1927.
+The beautiful Joan Crawford, all of eighteen, and Lon Chaney Sr. in Tod Browning’s striking, disturbing The Unknown, 1927.
 The circus performer Alonzo the Armless goes to the extremes of amputation so that Joan Crawford’s character Nanon won’t feel threatened by his touch.

-Lon Chaney as Quasimodo in The Hunchback of Notre Dame 1925.
+Lon Chaney as Quasimodo in The Hunchback of Notre Dame 1923.

 Alonzo the Armless is showing his arms.

-Side-Kick Cojo is the only one privy to Alonzo’s secret identity hiding out in the gypsy circus and the fact that he does in fact have two good arms.
+Side-Kick Cojo is the only one privy to Alonzo’s secret identity, hiding out in the gypsy circus, and the fact that he does, in fact, have two good arms.

-Chaney is drawn to these roles like moths to the flame of men who suffer their differences at the hands of societal norms, exacting a sort of rule of vengeance.
+Chaney is drawn to these roles like moths to the flame — of men who suffer their differences at the hands of societal norms, exacting a sort of rule of vengeance.
 While completely cruel, he still manages to convey a deep and abiding pathos.

 A scene from the hat factory, Chaney as the cruel Blizzard in The Penalty.

-He is referred to by his foes as ‘the cripple from hell’.Blizzard’s pursuit is to exact revenge on the man who left him a cripple, and the absolute objectification of evil.
-Blizzard’s body has been left imperfect, filling him with a taste for vengeance for those ‘mangled years’of his childhood.
-Years of being forced to live with his ‘physical difference.’
+His foes refer to him as ‘the cripple from hell.’
+Blizzard’s pursuit is to exact revenge on the man who left him a cripple and the absolute objectification of evil.
+Blizzard’s body has been left imperfect, filling him with a taste for vengeance for those ‘mangled years’ of his childhood, years of being forced to live with his ‘physical difference.’

 Ethel Grey Terry and Lon Chaney in The Penalty 1920)- Chaney wearing fitted leather stumps that were painful in order to hide his legs.